ichaoX/ext-textFragment/README.md

 ## Notes

-Firefox for Android currently does not support the context menu, you need to click on the extension icon instead.
+* Firefox for Android currently does not support the context menu, you need to click on the extension icon instead.

+* In Firefox 131 or later, the browser's native "scroll to text fragment" implementation will be used by default.
+If you wish to use this extension's implementation, you can either uncheck "Disable this extension feature when natively supported" in this extension's preferences page, or disable "dom.text_fragments.enabled" in "about:config" and restart the browser.